 \section{Models}

-For analyzing ConvNets and Transformers, many previous works~\citep{naseer2021intriguing, minderer2021revisiting, zhou2021convnets, NEURIPS2021_e19347e1} compare ResNet and ViT, making the comparison disadvantageous for ConvNet, since ViTs are typically trained with more advanced recipes, achieving higher ImageNet accuracy.
-ViT also has architecture design elements, e.g., LayerNorm~\citep{ba2016layer} that were not incorporated in ResNet when it was invented years ago.
-For a more balanced evaluation, we compare ViT with ConvNeXt~\citep{liu2022convnet}, a modern representative of ConvNet that matches Transformers' performance and shares many of their designs.
+For analyzing ConvNets and Transformers, many previous works~\citep{naseer2021intriguing, minderer2021revisiting, zhou2021convnets, NEURIPS2021_e19347e1} compare ResNet and ViT.
+This comparison is often disadvantageous for ConvNet since ViTs are typically trained with more advanced recipes, achieving higher ImageNet accuracy.
+ViT also has architecture design elements, e.g., LayerNorm~\citep{ba2016layer}, that were not incorporated in ResNet when it was invented years ago.
+For a more balanced evaluation, we compare ViT with ConvNeXt~\citep{liu2022convnet}, a modern of ConvNet that matches Transformers' performance.

 As for the training paradigms, we compare supervised and CLIP.
 Supervised models continue to show state-of-the-art performance in computer vision~\citep{dehghani2023scaling}.
-CLIP models, on the other hand, excel in generalization and transferability and offer intriguing representational properties that connect vision and language.
-Self-supervised models~\citep{he2022masked,woo2023convnext} are not included in the results as they show behaviors similar to supervised models in our preliminary tests.
+CLIP models, on the other hand, excel in generalization and transferability, and offer intriguing representational properties that connect vision and language.
+Self-supervised models~\citep{he2022masked,woo2023convnext} are not included in the results as they showed behaviors similar to supervised models in our preliminary tests.
 This could be due to their final ImageNet-1K supervised finetuning, which is necessary for studying many properties.

 The selected models have similar ImageNet-1K validation accuracies within their respective training paradigms, ensuring a fair comparison.
 For CLIP models, these indicate their zero-shot accuracies.
-They also have similar sizes/compute and are publicly available.
+The models also have similar sizes and computational requirements, and are publicly available.
 Since we are using pretrained models, we cannot control for the number and quality of data samples seen during training.

 For supervised models, we use a pretrained DeiT3-Base/16~\citep{touvron2022deit} for ViT, which shares the same architecture as ViT-Base/16 with an improved training recipe, and ConvNeXt-Base~\citep{liu2022convnet}.
 For CLIP models, we use vision encoders of ViT-Base/16 and ConvNeXt-Base from OpenCLIP~\citep{ilharco_gabriel_2021_5143773}.
 Note that these models have a slightly different performance from the original OpenAI models~\citep{radford2021learning}.
-All model checkpoints can be found in our \href{https://github.com/kirill-vish/Beyond-INet}{GitHub repo}.
 A detailed model comparison is given in Table~\ref{tab:model_details}.